Adam4lexander/Spoke/Docs/07_SpokeEngine.md

 ```

 Whenever an `Effect` or `Memo` is **created** — or when one of its dependencies **triggers** — it schedules itself onto its engine.
-This means it's added to a queue inside the `SpokeEngine`, ready to be flushed later as part of a batch.
+This means it's added to the `SpokeEngine`'s internal queue of scheduled computations, which will be flushed as part of the next update pass.

 The one exception is `Reaction`: it doesn’t schedule itself when created.
 Instead, it only schedules when one of its **explicit triggers** fires — which is exactly what makes it ideal for push-based, one-shot logic.